 With a very different take on permaculture, Farming the Woods gives practical and actionable advice for earning money and producing crops within existing woodlands.
-The author gives easy to follow instructions for starting cultivating “wild” leeks (ramps) in an existing woodlot or growing mushrooms on small logs under dense shade in the woods.
+The author gives easy-to-follow instructions for starting and cultivating “wild” leeks (ramps) in an existing woodlot or growing mushrooms on small logs under dense shade in the woods.
 All the discussions are based on the notion of profitability, which may not appeal to all readers.

 Thus far, even though it’s not a strict “permaculture principles” book, this is one of my favorites because it has very clear instructions and action plans for landowners hoping to produce edibles from existing woodland.

 Cons: Not for suburbanites, as everything is based around owning at least a few acres of woodland.
 It also only focuses on profitable crops rather than homestead food crops.